pbio/dataexplorer/README.md

 Ploting Library: VegaLite -> allows creating interactive plots using a json input.
 DB hosting: Neon.tech postgres.db free tier with AWS; Only one table to save plots.
 Site hosting: Vercel -> quick and easy to deploy directly from github.

-## Building the site:
-I used mostly claude code guide and make all important decisions for the development.